MrIee/poke-tab/README.md

 - Add Shiny Charm (naturally it would increase the odds of a shiny appearing when adding pokemon to the page)
 - Add Pokeballs
 - Add beautiful pixel style backgrounds

+## Chrome Extension
+I have turned this project into a chrome extension.
+Check it out [here](https://chromewebstore.google.com/detail/poketab-pokemon-in-your-n/eboakcaphhgldoakdlkmdlnfemkmobab)